matzora/faridcher.github.io/_posts/2016-09-06-spaced-repetition.md

 "how do we integrate it with our learning habits"?

 I spend most of my time to study on my thesis, programming and learning more literary English.
-When I learn a new notion related to my field of study, a new programming function or a English word I used to write it somewhere on my computer.
+When I learn a new notion related to my field of study, a new programming function or an English word I used to write it somewhere on my computer.
 The problem with this approach is: although I promised myself to review the material, I would not.
 In future I have to spend the same amount of time to remember or even worse to re-learn the piece of chunk.

 ## Anki